-Jain University Policies
+Jain (Deemed-to-be University) Policies

 Policy on Research and Development

-Research and Development (hereinafter referred to as R & D) is an important and an integral component of the mission of Jain University (hereinafter referred to as JU).
+Research and Development (hereinafter referred to as R & D) is an important and an integral component of the mission of Jain (Deemed-to-be University) (hereinafter referred to as JU).
 The R & D policy, elaborated below, and the accompanying tenets, provide the necessary framework for channelizing R & D activities towards realising the mission of this university.

 - This Policy shall be applicable to the confirmed regular members of JU.